Republic of China (1912–1949): Government

-The first Republic of China national government was established on 1 January 1912, in Nanjing, and was founded on the Constitution of the ROC and its Three Principles of the People, which state that "[the ROC] shall be a democratic republic of the people, to be governed by the people and for the people."
+The first Republic of China national government was established on 1 January 1912, in Nanjing, with a constitution stating Three Principles of the People, which state that "[the ROC] shall be a democratic republic of the people, to be governed by the people and for the people."

 Sun Yat-sen was the provisional president.
 Delegates from the provinces sent to confirm the government's authority formed the first parliament in 1913.
 The power of this government was limited, with generals controlling both the central and northern provinces of China, and short-lived.
 The number of acts passed by the government was few and included the formal abdication of the Qing dynasty and some economic initiatives.
 The parliament's authority soon became nominal: violations of the Constitution by Yuan were met with half-hearted motions of censure.
 Kuomintang members of parliament who gave up their membership in the KMT were offered 1,000 pounds.
 Yuan maintained power locally by sending generals to be provincial governors or by obtaining the allegiance of those already in power.

 When Yuan died, the parliament of 1913 was reconvened to give legitimacy to a new government.
 However, the real power passed to military leaders, leading to the warlord period.
 The impotent government still had its use; when World War I began, several Western powers and Japan wanted China to declare war on Germany, to liquidate German holdings in China.

 In February 1928, the Fourth Plenary Session of the 2nd Kuomintang National Congress, held in Nanjing, passed the Reorganization of the Nationalist Government Act.
 This act stipulated that the Nationalist Government was to be directed and regulated under the Central Executive Committee of the Kuomintang, with the Committee of the Nationalist Government being elected by the KMT Central Committee.
 Under the Nationalist Government were seven ministries—Interior, Foreign Affairs, Finance, Transport, Justice, Agriculture and Mines, and Commerce, in addition to institutions such as the Supreme Court, Control Yuan, and the General Academy.